-President Roosevelt appointed Douglas to the U.S. Supreme Court on March 20, 1939 and he remained a Justice until he retired in 1975.
-At 40 he was one of the youngest Justices ever confirmed by the US Senate.
-His 36 year service is the longest in the Court’s history.
-He wrote more opinions and dissenting opinions, gave more speeches, and authored more books than any other Justice.
+President Roosevelt appointed Douglas to the U.S. Supreme Court on March 20, 1939 and he remained a justice until he retired in 1975.
+At 40, he was one of the youngest justices ever confirmed by the U.S. Senate.
+His 36-year service is the longest in Supreme Court history.
+He wrote more opinions and dissenting opinions, gave more speeches, and authored more books than any other justice.
 Douglas also holds the record for having the most wives (four) and the most divorces (three) while on the bench.
-The four attempts to impeach him were more than have been made on any other Justice.
-Of the 112 Supreme Court Justices to date, Douglas is only member to serve from the Pacific Northwest.
+The four attempts to impeach him were more than have been made on any other justice.
+Of the 112 Supreme Court justices to date, Douglas is the only member to serve from the Pacific Northwest.
 He was undeniably a powerful and controversial figure in U.S. history.

-The primary objective of this project is to produce an hour long documentary film and companion website weaving Justice Douglas’ life and writings in the context of wilderness and its importance to the human condition.
-His formative role in the conservation and environmental movement and its relationship to individual freedoms will be the fundamental theme of this project.
-The relationship of his judicial legacy and his personal ties to the wilderness will be woven through a narrative of his writing and footage of him both in interviews and out in nature.
-Archival video, in particular a 1972 Eric Severeid interview filmed on location at his western residence in Goose Prairie, Washington, will be a key element.
+The primary objective of this project is to produce an hourlong documentary film and companion website weaving Justice Douglas’ life and writings in the context of wilderness and its importance to the human condition.
+His formative role in the conservation and environmental movement and its relationship to individual freedoms will be a fundamental theme.
+The relationship of his judicial legacy and his personal ties to the wilderness will be woven through a narrative of his writing and footage of him both in interviews and in nature.
+Archival video, in particular a 1972 Eric Severeid interview filmed on location at his residence in Goose Prairie, Washington, will be a key element.
 The Douglas collection at the Yakima Valley Museum will play a considerable role as well.

 New video will bring his written words to life.
-Interviews with contemporary legal and political figures and wilderness advocates will further shape the content of the film.
+Interviews with contemporary legal figures, political figures, and wilderness advocates will further shape the content of the film.
 His legal accomplishments can be charted in this context, in particular his categorical defense of individual liberties and fundamental privacy rights.
-Two exhaustive biographies have been written about Douglas totaling twelve-hundred pages of text with only a few dozen of these pages devoted exclusively to his legal and personal relationship with the natural world.
-In 2009 Oregon State University Press published Adam Sowards The Environmental Justice; William O. Douglas and American Conservation.
+Two exhaustive biographies have been written about Douglas, totaling 1,200 pages of text.
+Only a few dozen of these pages are devoted exclusively to his legal and personal relationship with the natural world.
+In 2009, Oregon State University Press published Adam Sowards’ The Environmental Justice: William O. Douglas and American Conservation.
 This comprehensive narrative details Justice Douglas’ formative work in the environmental movement.
-Long overdue, it is not considered a biography by definition but admirably fills the historical gap.
+Long overdue, it is not considered a biography, but admirably fills the historical gap.

-This is a story with a national footprint and issues that radiate far beyond U.S. borders.
+This is a story with a national footprint.
+It has issues that radiate far beyond U.S. borders.
 The land ethic and protection of wild lands have become defining issues across the planet.
-Douglas’ role in shaping the modern environmental movement and his rich career as a writer, advocate for and devotee of the wilderness will be brought to life in this documentary.
+Douglas’ role in shaping the modern environmental movement and his rich career as a writer of, and advocate for, the wilderness will be brought to life in this documentary.

 In his most famous environmental opinion, Sierra Club v.
 Morton, Douglas proposed pushing environmental law in new directions.
 The opinion galvanized conservationists, the Wilderness Society published the dissent in its magazine, Living Wilderness, calling it a “stirring dissent … (that) we regard as important judicial history.”